MuckRock/maternal-mortality/README.md

 ## About this project

-Since 2020, MuckRock has collected death certificate from a variety of sources, including the CDC and a selection of state and large counties.
-Given the spike in maternal deaths during the pandemic, we began seeking out additional data sources to help explain the myriad reasons behind the increase.
+Since the COVID-19 pandemic began in 2020, [MuckRock and Columbia University's Brown Institue for Media Innovation have collected death certificate data]((https://www.muckrock.com/covid-uncounted/)) from a variety of sources, including the CDC and a selection of states and large counties.
+Given the spike in maternal deaths in 2020 and 2021, we began seeking out additional data sources to help explain the myriad reasons behind the increase.
+What we found: COVID-19 severely exacerbated the health of new mothers in U.S., which already had the worst maternal mortality rate of any Western country.
+And post-COVID, things are only getting worse.
+Despite the availability of vaccines and a nationwide push to bolster the health of new and recent mothers, the rate of maternal death in 2022 is already higher than pre-pandemic 2019, based on early, provisional data.

+Below, you'll find a methodology for the datasets in this repository, including their utility, limitations and caveats. ***We'll be refreshing this repository on a monthly basis, beginning March 13 when the CDC releases its final 2021 maternal mortality data.
+All updates to the data will be noted and appended to the bottom of this readme.***

 ## Glossary of maternal mortality terms